Major Players

 The US typically imports and exports roughly the same amount of beef on a quantity basis.
 However, in Table 1 we can see that due to lower than usual domestic production, the US is expected to import notably more beef than it exports this year.
 While there are years when the US is a net importer on a quantity basis, the magnitude is typically not this large.
 If the US herd begins to expand again and domestic production increases, this gap is expected to decrease.

-To get a more detailed look at world beef trade the rest of the data in this article will be BACI data not USDA data, so the following tables will not be directly comparable to Table 1.
+To get a more detailed look at world beef trade the rest of the data in this article will be Comtrade and/or BACI data not USDA data, so the following tables will not be directly comparable to Table 1.
 BACI is an international trade dataset assembled by CEPII using the United Nation’s Comtrade data but corrects for inconsistencies.
 BACI data offers the benefit of reporting both volumes and values of trade goods in most, but not all cases.

 However, notice that on a value basis, exports are typically higher than imports.
 Furthermore, the average price of US beef exports has always been higher than the average price of US beef imports.